apereo/cas/docs/cas-server-documentation/installation/OAuth-OpenId-Authentication.md

 ## OAuth Expiration Policy

 The expiration policy for OAuth tokens is controlled by CAS settings and properties.
+Note that while access and refresh tokens may have their own lifetime and expiration policy, they are typically upper-bound to the length of the CAS single sign-on session.

 To see the relevant list of CAS properties, please [review this guide](Configuration-Properties.html#oauth2).

 ## Server Configuration